manticoresoftware/manticoresearch/docs/federated_storage_engine.rst

     SELECT * FROM t1 WHERE query='SELECT * FROM test_index WHERE MATCH (\'pile box\') AND channel_id<1000 GROUP BY group_id';

 The only fixed mapping is ``query`` column.
 It is mandatory and must be the only column with an index attached.

+The Manticore index that is linked via FEDERATED **must** be an index with storage (plain or RealTime).

 FEDERATED table should have columns with same names as remote Manticore index attributes as will be bound to attributes provided in Manticore result set by name, however might map